dodgyville/pyvida/README.md

 ### Developer ###

-You can contribute to pyvida by cloning the github repository
+You can contribute to pyvida by cloning the github repository.

+To make a scripting event, on your class add a:

+def on_<event>(self) method.
+    self.busy += 1 # to make the event block the next event for that actor self.game._waiting = True  # to make the event block all other events in the game.

 ### Tests ###